 It is convenient for reasoning, and practical for algorithms, to represent MCs as directed graphs.
 These graphs have nodes $x_1,\dots,x_n, x'_1,\dots,x'_{n'}$ for the appropriate arities $n,n'$ and represent each relation $x\succ y$ by an arc; an arc representing a strict inequality is called a \emph{strict arc}.
 A path in the graph is called strict if it includes at least one strict arc.

-Standard graph algorithms can be used to perform operations such as path-finding and ensuring that the representation is \emph{closed under logical consequence}, which is a simple reachability closure in the graph.
+Standard graph algorithms can be used to perform operations such as path-finding and ensuring that the representation is \emph{transitively closed}, which means that if $x$ can reach $y$ via a (strict) path, there is a (strict) arc $x\to y$.
+This computation is a standard weighted-reachability closure in the graph.
 In the process, we also identify (and remove) unsatisfiable MCs.
 Clearly, an MC is unsatisfiable if and only if there is a strict cycle.